 Type of clients and client work

 Sally is experienced in advising all types of clients, from sole inventors to SMEs, university spin-outs and large multinational corporations, particularly including SME clients based in the UK and Scandinavia.
 She handles all aspects of patent work, from drafting and prosecution through to advice on infringement and validity of patents, and manages international patent portfolios for her clients.
-In addition to patent work, she handles UK and Community Design registrations.

 Qualifications and Memberships

 - Certificate in IP Law, University of London, 2003